 All special constables spend their time on emergency response when they first join us.
 You'll provide a police presence in town centres on Friday nights, respond to domestic violence incidents, and help people who are going through a mental health crisis.

 It's a 24/7 service.
 That means we're looking for volunteers to help around the clock including weekends and during the holidays.

 What are we looking for?

-Successful applicants will receive the same standard of training as regular police officers and will be issued with the same powers, equipment and uniform.
+You'll receive the same training as regular police officers.
+You'll also have the same powers, equipment and uniform.

 If you're looking to become a regular police officer please see our police officer recruitment pages.
 Joining as a Special is not a direct route to becoming a paid police officer.